ACEP ID:

 ACGME Releases Proposed Changes to EM Program Requirements

-The Accreditation Council for Graduate Medical Education (ACGME) has released new proposed emergency medicine program requirements and rationale for the updates.
-The public comment period is open now through May 1, 2025.
+The Accreditation Council for Graduate Medical Education (ACGME) released the proposed emergency medicine program requirements and rationale for the updates in February 2025.

 Key proposed changes include: